mcdonc/pdbintro/presentation.rst

 - Interactive shell.

-- Gives you a glimpse into the execution path of your code.
+- Gives you a glimpse into the execution path of your (and others'!) code.

 - Allows you to display and modify the state of variables during execution.

 - Allows you to execute expressions in the context of your code.

+- If you don't know how to use it, you will after this talk.

+- You can be a lot more self-sufficient if you know how to use PDB even a little bit.

 When Should I Use It
 --------------------